Our department is housed on the west wing of the first floor of

 4-processor Sun server running Solaris.
 All Butler students are

-given accounts on thomas; thomas is used for e-mail, web pages, and
+given accounts on thomas; thomas is used for web pages and for most

 All dorm rooms on campus have network connections, giving them